martijnvdp/terraform-k8-baremetal-cls/k8cluster/Readme.md

 1. create terraform.tfvars see example
 2. terraform init
 3. terraform apply
-4. user output token with the add-cluster-to-local-config script to add the cluster to kubeconfig with the admin service account
+4. use output token with the add-cluster-to-local-config script to add the cluster to kubeconfig with the admin service account

 powershell
 powershell -file scripts\add-cluster-to-local-config.ps1